 These findings point to the following recommendations:

 Revise the legal framework: Overall, the findings indicate that the current land governance framework, particularly the Lands Act, requires updates to reduce ambiguities and provide much-needed detail.
 Crucially, the rights of communities need to be legally determined to reduce tenure insecurity and conflicts, especially regarding conversions to state land.
-Updates to the land framework should be harmonised with the mining framework for consistency, overturning current tensions (e.g. between mining licenses and land permissions).
+Updates to the land framework should be harmonised with the mining framework for consistency, overturning current tensions (eg between mining licences and land permissions).

-Develop an Interministerial Coordination strategy: Given ongoing coordination challenges, there is need to establish a formal interministerial strategy to ensure effective collaboration between key ministries and departments, such as the MMMD, MLNR, and ZEMA.
-This could involve the formation of a cross-ministry steering committee to oversee issues requiring coherence and coordination, such as the various licensing procedures.
+Develop an interministerial coordination strategy: Given ongoing coordination challenges, there is a need to establish a formal interministerial strategy to ensure effective collaboration between key ministries and departments, such as the MMMD, MLNR, and ZEMA.
+This could involve the formation of an cross-ministerial steering committee to oversee issues requiring coherence and coordination, such as the various licensing procedures.
 It may also involve representation from traditional authorities, to reduce conflicts between customary and state land governance.

-Create guidelines for Traditional Authorities: Since traditional leaders’ hold significant discretionary authority regarding customary land governance, including relating to conversions and transactions, standardising this process could help to reduce corruption, prevent investor confusion, and improve transparency.
-There is need for research into the optimum approach, but in the short-term, an initial step could be to develop best practice guidelines for Chiefs to encourage traditional authorities to consistently and transparently manage land transactions.
+Create guidelines for traditional authorities: Since traditional leaders hold significant discretionary authority regarding customary land governance, including relating to conversions and transactions, standardising this process could help to reduce corruption, prevent investor confusion, and improve transparency.
+There is a need for research into the optimal approach, but in the short term, an initial step could be to develop best practice guidelines for Chiefs to encourage traditional authorities to consistently and transparently manage land transactions.

 Establish a legally binding resettlement mechanism: Despite updates to the Resettlement Policy, these amendments still lack specificity when it comes to mining-induced displacements.
-There is an opportunity to enact legislation to ensure resettlement support for displaced citizens is mandatory, with clear guidance regarding monetary compensation as well as non-financial support.
-These legal safeguards are essential to ensure communities are protected, and less exposed to predatory practices from powerful investors.
+There is an opportunity to enact legislation to ensure resettlement support for displaced individuals or households is mandatory, with clear guidance regarding monetary compensation as well as non-financial support.
+These legal safeguards are essential to ensure all community members are protected and less exposed to predatory practices by powerful investors.

 Establish a legally binding benefit sharing mechanism: Voluntary CSR in Zambia has failed to provide equitable and transformative development outcomes.
-Therefore, policymakers should explore the potential to amend the current mining legislation, or establish a standalone Statutory Instrument, so that it is mandatory for mining companies to financially contribute to the needs of affected communities.
+Therefore, policymakers should explore the potential to amend the current mining legislation, or establish a standalone statutory instrument, so mining companies are required to make mandatory financial contributes to affected communities.
 This instrument could take various forms.
-For instance, it could ensure a percentage of the mining companies’ revenue is donated to a dedicated, locally managed fund that supports community development, or it could require direct cash transfers to affected citizens.
+For instance, it could ensure a percentage of mining companies’ revenues is allocated to a dedicated, locally managed fund that supports community development, or it could require direct cash transfers to affected community members.

 References